 Feedback received from the direct customers and others believe the CSC has successfully performed its role as envisioned.
 It is also evident that the CSC’s role is well understood by the PTI, the PTI Board, direct customers of IANA and the ICANN Board and that these organisations are working well with the CSC.
 Based on these conversations the RT believes that the focused and narrow remit of the CSC as contained in the Charter has been instrumental for some of the success of the CSC.

-It is important to recall that the CSC is the only entity in the post IANA transition construct responsible for monitoring the IANA naming functions operators performance.
+It is important to recall that the CSC is the only entity in the post IANA transition construct responsible for monitoring the IANA naming functions operator’s performance.
 While the RT understands that given the success of the CSC there might be some temptation to broaden the scope of the CSC by including other functions or responsibilities, we strongly believe that this would detract from the critical role that the CSC was established to perform.
 More importantly, that the CSC can commence action that could ultimately result in a change of the IANA Functions Operator, if they consider the performance of IANA is unsatisfactory.

 Membership composition